clauswilke/dataviz/docs/boxplots_violins.md

 # Boxplots, violin plots, and more

-*A few intro sentences needed here.
-This chapter is about visualizing many distributions.*
+We commonly have to visualize multiple distributions at the same time.
+For example, consider weather data.
+We have observations for each day in a month, possibly at multiple time points or multiple locations, but we frequently are interested in the broader trends, such as how temperature changes with month.

+The following figure visualizes temperature data collected in Lincoln, Nebraska in 2016.
+The dataset contains the mean temperature for each day of the year.
+We could plot this dataset by calculating the average mean temperature in each month and plotting it as points with error bars.

 <img src="boxplots_violins_files/figure-html/points-errorbars-1.png" width="576" style="display: block; margin: auto;" />

-There are multiple problems with points plus errorbars.
+However, there are multiple problems with this approach.
 First, we're losing a lot of information about the data.
 Second, it's not necessarily clear what the points represent.
 Third, it's definitely not clear what the errorbars represent.
 There is no standard.
+Do they represent the standard deviation of the data, the standard error of the mean, a 95% confidence interval, or something else altogether?
+(I'm here plotting twice the standard deviation, to indicate the range that contains approximately 95% of the data.)
 Fourth, symmetric error bars are misleading if there is any skew in the data, which is the case here and almost always for real-world datasets.

 A traditional and commonly used method of visualizing key parameters of distributions is the boxplot.
 The boxplot divides the data into quartiles and visualizes them in a standardized manner.
 <img src="boxplots_violins_files/figure-html/boxplot-dia-1.png" width="480" style="display: block; margin: auto;" />